MRes Historical Research

 - Mode of study Part-time, Full-time, Campus based, Stand-alone modules

-The Master of Research in Historical Research is a one-year research-oriented course that allows you to specialise in particular historical topics and areas.
+The Master of Research in Historical Research is a one-year research preparation Masters intended to prepare postgraduate for a research-based career and enable specialisation in particular historical topics.

 The MRes is designed to:

 - demonstrate your ability to undertake research to doctoral level at Stirling or other universities in Britain and overseas